Last updated: 26 September 2023

 You will also need to pass the “good character” test, and meet the knowledge of English and life in the UK test requirements.
 At the time of writing, people who did not have Comprehensive Sickness Insurance when they were required to do so under UK law may be refused on the basis of the good character test.
 If this applies to you, it is a good idea to get legal advice.
 If you want to know more about the general requirements for naturalising as a British Citizen, see this eBook by Free Movement.

-To learn more about Pre-/Settled Status, and what comes next for EU citizens in the UK, visit the Settled website which has plenty of information on practical steps you can take to access your rights (like healthcare), cope with struggles with the digital system, or have family members join you from outside the UK.
+To learn more about Pre-/Settled Status, and what comes next for EU citizens in the UK, visit the Settled website which has lots of information on practical steps you can take to access your rights (like healthcare), cope with struggles with the digital system, or have family members join you from outside the UK.